Rakeela/dragora-notes/2022-12-05-Three-Hundred-and-Fourth.md

 322 words on the new file.
 I've been stalled at this point for quite a while, so I'm just going to accept that I'm not producing any more writing today.
 I'll report my productivity at this point.

 ---
+I feel divinely favored by an incompetent god.
+Like there's a god who loves me very much, but they've blundered a lot, and maybe they're struggling to fix it.
+Like there's a divine plan, but it kinda sucks, and it's not secretly a good thing that it sucks.

+---
+Using Amazon to send a gift to someone else is a highly disconcerting experience.
+I thought it'd be user-friendly, but I had to add the address to which I was sending as though it was my own, and then subsequently I had to remove it again.

+---
 Back to [[day-post-archive]]